Every day we’re faced with situations out on the road where if our brakes didn’t work as intended, we’d be in serious trouble.

 Contaminants In The Brake Fluid

-Here’s another example that comes from old or defective seals – impurities in the brake fluid.
-These seals not only prevent fluid leakage but also block entry of particles like soil, corrosion, and dirt.
+Here’s another example that comes from old or defective seals – contaminants in the brake fluid.
+These seals not only prevent fluid leakage but also block entry of particles like soil, corrosion, and grime.

-This typically coincides with a less responsive brake pedal, meaning you’ll have to press harder to get the same results.
+This typically coincides with a less sensitive brake pedal, meaning you’ll have to press harder to get the identical results.

 You can also visually inspect the fluid to ensure it’s the correct color.
 It should be clear, perhaps with a slight yellow tint.
 If it’s dark brown, or turning black, then your brake fluid is contaminated.
 You might also notice gunk on the bottom of the master cylinder cap.